Area Code Lookup

 FAQ:

-Why does a full phone number work?
+Why can I paste a full phone number?

 Why do some local calls require ten digits?